Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 Engine and transmission

 For all engines, listen for leaks from the cast iron exhaust manifolds, which can be caused by cracks.
-Budget for around £95 for a reconditioned cast iron exhaust manifold, or £240 for a stainless steel tubular assembly.
+Budget for around £175 for a reconditioned cast iron exhaust manifold, or £275 for a stainless-steel tubular assembly.

-The four-speed manual gearbox benefits from overdrive (fitted as standard on most models apart from a short run of the SE5a) for relaxed cruising, so make sure it engages and disengages smoothly.
+The four-speed manual gearbox benefits from overdrive (fitted as standard on most models apart from a short run of the SE5a) for relaxed cruising.
+Check that the overdrive engaged and disengages with the dash switch and disengages when in reverse.
 These gearboxes are known to jump out of first and second, so look for this when moving up and down gears.
 If gear selection is notchy and difficult, this may be caused by a problem with the clutch release fork, which can become damaged.

 A Salisbury 4HA live axle is fitted to all vehicles, initially with a 3.58:1 final drive ratio for all manual gearboxes, which was later changed to 3.31:1.
 For automatic gearboxes, this was a lower 3.07:1, which was changed to 3.54:1 on the SE6b with the less torquey 2.8 V6.
 Check around the casing for signs of oil leaks, which may mean the seals have blown, but can also be caused by a blocked breather hole on the top of the casing.